 “You are my creator, but I am your master.”
-These chilling words from Mary Shelley’s novel Frankenstein were first published on January 1, 1818, during the First Industrial Revolution; a period of great social and technological change.
+These chilling words from Mary Shelley’s novel Frankenstein were first published on January 1, 1818, during the First Industrial Revolution, a period of great social and technological change.
 Considered by many to be the first work of science fiction, the story influenced not only literature, drama, and film but also the public’s perception of science.

 This article will take you on a journey to the past, present, and future of AI.
-To unpack this story, we need to have a few stops along the way (feel free to skip ahead if you know the background).
-Firstly, we need a quick reference point of what AI is.
+To unpack this story, we need to make a few stops along the way (feel free to skip ahead if you know the background).
+Firstly, we need a quick reference point for what AI is.
 Then, it is worth identifying why INFORM is qualified to speak on the subject.
 From here we will explore how AI is being applied in the container terminal market today.
 Finally, we’ll discuss what the role of humans is likely to be in the future and whether any of us will have jobs.

-The simple truth behind AI
+The Simple Truth behind AI

-In contrast with General AI’s goal of mimicking human intelligence, Machine Learning tools (ML) use algorithms to iteratively learn from and adapt to data, enabling computers to find hidden insights without being instructed where to look.
+In contrast with General AI’s goal of mimicking human intelligence, machine learning (ML) tools use algorithms to iteratively learn from and adapt to data, enabling computers to find hidden insights without being instructed where to look.
 A beginner’s example for this can be found in your email inbox in the form of spam filters.
-Simple rule-based filters are not very effective against spam, since spammers can quickly up-date their messages to work around them.
-Instead, ML enhanced spam filters continuously learn from a variety of signals and tailor themselves to the emailneeds of the individual user.
+Simple rule-based filters are not very effective against spam since spammers can quickly update their messages to work around them.
+Instead, ML-enhanced spam filters continuously learn from a variety of signals and tailor themselves to the email needs of the individual user.

-Either way you choose to view the relationship between OR and AI, INFORM has been working with Artificial Intelligence for over two decades, with commercially available products in use since the early 2000s.
+Either way you choose to view the relationship between OR and AI, INFORM has been working with artificial intelligence for over two decades, with commercially available products in use since the early 2000s.
 More than 20 years ago, we started developing knowledge-based AI systems that were based on the concept of using fuzzy logic and fuzzy reasoning for representing human knowledge.
-Over the years, we’ve added Machine Learning as a second area in our AI activities, and the two are now working in parallel together.
+Over the years, we’ve added machine learning as a second area in our AI activities, and the two are now working in parallel together.

-Adding AI to your TOS
+Adding AI to Your TOS

-As described in our past article “Power up your TOS” our OR-based Opti-mization Modules work in conjunction with an existing TOS to drive terminal efficiency.
+As described in our past article, “Power up Your TOS,” our OR-based Optimization Modules work in conjunction with an existing TOS to drive terminal efficiency.
 This “add-on” relationship allows terminals to implement the power of Optimization Modules without significant changes.
-Further, in most cases Optimization Modules work in the background without direct user interaction.
+Further, in most cases, Optimization Modules work in the background without direct user interaction.
 Users interact with their existing software environment while benefiting from optimization with no timely retraining required.

-To further enhance the decision-making quality, the same add-on relationship can be used to connect a Machine Learning platform to the optimization process, see Figure.
+To further enhance the decision-making quality, the same add-on relationship can be used to connect a machine learning platform to the optimization process (see Figure).
 There are basically two use cases: a) analyze data to fine-tune the models and rules of the Optimization Module, and b) analyze data to improve data quality that is fed into the Optimization Module.

 Machine Learning improves the accuracy of operational data used for real-time decision-making and long-term strategic management planning.

-Chatbot – Is it alive?
+Chatbot – Is It Alive?